 Studies on Psilocybin Smoking Cessation

 By far the most well-known study on the effects of psilocybin on smoking cessation was completed at John Hopkins University in 2014.
-In the study, the participants were given just three doses of psilocybin-containing magic mushrooms at the 0, 2, and 8 week marks, and the doses prompted 60% of them to abstain from smoking in the long term.
-That result is clearly pretty impressive, but there are a few caveats.
+In the study, the participants were given just three doses of psilocybin-containing magic mushrooms at the 0, 2, and 8 week marks, and 80% of participants had quit smoking at the 6-month mark, dropping to 67% at 12 months and 60% at long-term follow-up.
+That result is clearly impressive for a pilot study, but there are important caveats.

 The second caveat is that the study was only conducted on 15 people, so that 60% of participants who seemingly quit smoking only consisted of nine people.
 That’s not really a large enough sample size to draw reliable conclusions.